OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - Digital signatures to provide source, identity, and integrity authentication services.
 - Key-Establishment using key-agreement and key-transport algorithms.
-- Bulk encryption algorithms to encrypt the symmetric keys that encrypt the payloads (asymmetric encryption is several times slower than symmetric).

 #### Digital Signature Algorithms